Feline Lower Urinary Tract Disease (FLUTD) in cats

 • Urethral plugs: These are an accumulation of debris from urine that forms into a soft paste-like material containing minerals, cells, and mucus-like protein.

-• Sterile cystitis / feline interstitial cystitis (FIC): The most commonly identified cause of FLUTD is sterile interstitial cystitis, which has also been termed idiopathic lower urinary tract disease (IFLUTD) because no apparent cause for this serious bladder inflammation can be identified.
-Diagnosis is made after all diseases that might cause similar signs are ruled out.
+Cystitis, or inflammation of the bladder, can lead to formation of a urethral plug or stones in the bladder.
+The most commonly identified cause of FLUTD is sterile interstitial cystitis, which has also been termed idiopathic lower urinary tract disease (IFLUTD) because no apparent cause for this serious bladder inflammation can be identified.
+Occasionally cystitis can have a bacterial cause (UTI).
+Diagnosis of FIC is made after all diseases that might cause similar signs are ruled out.

 • Urinary tract cancer or tumour